COG-UK/docs/cov-glue/climb-glue.md

 ## Getting started
 There is a special CLIMB GLUE VM `glue.covid19.climb.ac.uk` for running GLUE.
 You can ssh to it using the same user ID (e.g. `climb-covid19-singerj`) and private key file (e.g. `climb_cog_id_rsa`) you would use for COG-UK CLIMB generally:

-If this does not work you should contact Radoslaw Poplawski (R.Poplawski@bham.ac.uk)
+If this does not work you should post on the COG-UK Slack [#account-requests channel](https://cogphuk.slack.com/archives/C010324SMHB).

 `$ ssh -i climb_cog_id_rsa climb-covid19-singerj@glue.covid19.climb.ac.uk`